prodzilla/prodzilla/README.md

 | http_status_code | Gauge(u64)     | The current HTTP status code of a step.
 0 If the HTTP call fails. |

 All metrics have the attributes `name` and `type`.
-`type` is either `probe` for metrics measuring a single-step monitor, `story` for metrics measuring an entire multi-step monitor, or `step` for measuring an individual step in a multi-step monitor.
+`type` is either `monitor` for metrics measuring an entire monitor execution, or `step` for measuring an individual step in a multi-step monitor.
 `name` is the name of the monitor or step that is being measured.
-Metrics for an individual step have the additional attribute `story_name` which is the name of the monitor that the step is part of.
+Metrics for an individual step have the additional attribute `monitor_name` which is the name of the monitor that the step is part of.

 ### Traces